 DANCING OR MOVEMENT

 Exercise or movement of any kind sends endorphins to your brain that calm and cool it, helping you find balance.
-Most people in the video flail about laughing, full of joy because movement can be utterly freeing and induces those chemicals our brains need.
+Most people in the video flail about laughing, full of joy because the movement can be utterly freeing and induces those chemicals our brains need.

 SMILES AND LAUGHTER

-Another fine way to get dopamine to your brain for balance is smiling and laughing.
+Another fine way to get dopamine to your brain for balance is by smiling and laughing.
 Go back and watch the video again.
 I bet you can’t find ONE person not smiling or laughing.
 Ok.
 The soldier in the Demilitarized Zone…but that’s it.

 And how can Buddy the Elf be wrong?

 We are created for social interaction.
 The brain is social.
 If I smile at you, you feel good.
 If I frown, you wonder what went wrong.
 Additionally, when you have an open-minded, nonjudgmental, nondualistic dialogue with people, you increase your emotional intelligence.
 These positive interactions release the pleasure chemical, oxytocin, helping you find balance and happiness.

 So what do you get when you combine music, laughter, smiling, dancing, movement, social interaction, and just plain flailing about?
 All the chemicals your brain needs to feel calm, cool, and balanced.